Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Conclusion and outlook

 In this contribution, we proposed a versatile and general statistical framework for uncertainty quantification in supervised model discovery.
 The key idea behind this framework is to distill the information and uncertainty encoded in a Gaussian process posterior that augments the available noisy stress-deformation data into a material constitutive model.
 Sparsity of the discovered model is promoted by a Sobol' sensitivity analysis.
 As a result, we ultimately obtain interpretable and sparse material constitutive models and a joint probability distribution of their material parameters, which can be used for uncertainty quantification.

 The proposed framework is only partially Bayesian and does not require the selection of a prior for the material parameters.
 Note that the absence of prior knowledge is the original motivation for model discovery.
-By using normalizing flows for density estimation, the framework is able to cover complex and high-dimensional joint probability distributions of the sought material parameters.\\
+By using normalizing flows for density estimation, the framework is able to represent complex and high-dimensional joint probability distributions of the sought material parameters.\\

-We demonstrated the capability of our framework for several numerical test cases, including experimental datasets collected in mechanical tests with isotropic and anisotropic hyperelastic materials.
-The results for the experimental isotropic and synthetic anisotropic data clearly showed that the mean stress-deformation functions of the discovered statistical models are close to the data with only minor deviations.
+We demonstrated the capability of our framework for several test cases, including experimental datasets with isotropic and anisotropic hyperelastic materials.
+The results for the experimental isotropic and synthetic anisotropic data clearly show that the mean stress-deformation functions of the discovered statistical models are close to the data with only minor deviations.
 The coverage estimation also indicated a well-calibrated estimate of the uncertainties.
-For the experimental anisotropic dataset, the mean fit is slightly better than the reference solution reported in \cite{martonová_modelDiscoveryCardiacTissue_2025}.
+For the experimental anisotropic dataset, the quality of the mean fit is comparable to the reference solution reported in \cite{martonova_modelDiscoveryCardiacTissue_2025}.
 However, the mean fit has a lower accuracy compared to our synthetic test case and uncertainties are underestimated.
 Possible reasons for the observed accuracy and coverage deterioration could be measurement artifacts and incorrect modeling assumptions, e.g., with regard to fiber orientation.
-In particular, we suspect incorrect modeling assumptions to cause a lack of flexibility of the model library.
-More flexibility would be required to better capture uncertainties in the anisotropic experimental test case.
+In particular, we suspect incorrect modeling assumptions and missing physics, such as viscous effects, to cause a lack of flexibility of the model library.
+In order to better capture the uncertainties in the experimental anisotropic test case, model libraries with more flexibility are required that take into account any missing physics and also fiber dispersion, as proposed, e.g., in \cite{martonova_discoveringDispersion_2025}.
+For a discussion on the modeling assumptions and missing physics in the constitutive model formulation, the reader is referred to \cite{vaverka_modificationModelMyocardium_2025,brown_cardiacMechanicsModeling_2025}.

 In addition, our sensitivity analyses show that the contributions of the selected model terms vary for different mechanical tests but also for different levels of deformation in the same test.
 We therefore believe that Sobol' indices are a promising technique to get further insights into the model selection process and to support informed decisions in model discovery.
 Moreover, sensitivity analysis also allows us to optimize the design of the model discovery problem, including the experimental setup and the formulation of the model library.\\